 Do keep checking back to our CFP page as more and more sessions are becoming available.

 5.)
 When is the conference?
 Are there different dates for the in-person and virtual sessions?

-The in-person conference will take place between November 11-14, 2021.
+The in-person conference will take place between November 11-14, 2021, with all in-person sessions likely scheduled on Thursday and Friday, November 11 and 12.
 We are currently working with our virtual service providers to establish a firm date for the virtual sessions, but they are likely to be held on Saturday and Sunday, November 13-14, 2021.

 PAMLA 2021 General Questions